• a complete thrombolytic protocol typically involves:

 Hypofibrinogenemia

-• usually, there is only a small decrease in the levels of fibrinogen and other clotting factors in the blood; it allows emergency surgery to be performed shortly after completion of IVT
+• usually, there is only a small decrease in the levels of fibrinogen and other clotting factors in the blood; it enables emergency surgery to be performed shortly after completion of IVT

-• in hypofibrinogenemia, there is little correlation between low fibrinogen levels (normal range 1.8-4 g/L) and the risk of intracranial hemorrhage (ICH)
+• in cases of hypofibrinogenemia, there is little correlation between low fibrinogen levels (normal range 1.8-4 g/L) and the risk of intracranial hemorrhage (ICH)

 • increased bleeding risk usually occurs at levels < 1 g/L